Guadalupe River house rentals

 Running from Kerr County, Texas, to San Antonio Bay on the Gulf of Mexico, the Guadalupe River is a popular destination for travelers looking for a bit of adventure, or just a fun way to cool off from the Texas heat.
 One of the most beautiful natural features in the state, the 230-mile river runs along banks lined with limestone and pecan and bald cypress trees, and straight through charming towns such as Kerrville, New Braunfels, and Gruene.
 People come for the scenic hiking and fishing, but by far the most popular way to enjoy the region is tubing on the Guadalupe River.

 For a more adventurous way to spend a day, you can hire a canoe or try your hand at rafting.
 When the sun goes down, there are many places to head out for a taste of Tex-Mex or some of the state’s famous barbecue and catch some live music.
 The area is also home to plenty of cabins on the river to keep you close to the action.

 The best time to stay in a vacation rental in Guadalupe River

 The Guadalupe River is a popular destination from spring through fall.
 Between March and September, expect the Texas heat to be at its fiercest.
 This can also make summer the ideal time to take advantage of river activities such as tubing and canoeing.
 The fall generally brings temperate weather, and the striking ochre and orange foliage in Guadalupe River State Park is an impressive sight.
 One thing to note is that the Texas weather can change dramatically.
 Thunderstorms or a particularly dry spell could limit the activities that are available at Guadalupe River, so paying attention to any weather advisories is a must.
 FolkFest in New Braunfels takes place in late April every year to celebrate the city’s German heritage with live music, traditional dishes, and historical reenactments.

-What are the top things to do in Guadalupe River?
+Top things to do in Guadalupe River

 Tubing the river